MohammedQ13/911-Project/README.md

-# 911-Project
+# Python For Data Science Projects
-This program was written in python using jupyter notebooks.
-It reads in a CSV file for various different 911 calls and visualizes the data in many different forms using graphs and heatmaps.
+These program were written in python using jupyter notebooks.
 Relevant libraires include: numpy, pandas, matplotlib, and seaborn.
+The CSV file for the 911 calls project is provided